keithfancher/anki-robo/README.md

 ## 🚨 Warning!

-AnkiRobo is **VERY EARLY** in its development.
+anki-robo is **VERY EARLY** in its development.
 It's alpha software, at best.
 Use at your own risk!

 And of course you should **always remember to back up your Anki deck before making any changes to it**, whether with this tool or any other.
 Don't take any chances with your precious Anki data!

-## What is AnkiRobo?
+## What is anki-robo?

-AnkiRobo is (or will be) a few things:
+anki-robo is (or will be) a few things:

 1. 🧩 **A Python library/framework** which provides a common, generic interface for extracting data from various sources and creating [Anki